PaulKinlan/paul.kinlan.me/content/2016-07-17-the-headless-web.markdown

 * Embedded Content - Google Now as an example of this in action today.
 Data is expressed in a page either via HTML or schema.org and it is presented to the user in a form that might not be how it was represented in the page.
 Movie listings for example could be aggregated and be applied with other data such as ratings and reviews from other sites.
+* Native Integrated Content - aka WebViews.
+If you spent all of your time in Facebook TBD.

 It turns out there are many more ways that we can think about the Web without a browser, but this is how I was looking at it at the time.